-Cancer patients may not be getting adequate care for debilitating fatigue, study findsDecember 18th, 2012 in Cancer /
+Cancer patients may not be getting adequate care for debilitating fatigue, study findsDecember 18, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Many people who have been through cancer and its treatment have trouble with their recovery because of severe, debilitating fatigue that can last for months or even years.
 But even though a variety of treatments exist for cancer-related fatigue, few doctors are recommending them to patients, according to a recent Mayo Clinic study appearing in Supportive Care in Cancer.

 The study found few of the available treatment strategies are being offered or prescribed by doctors.
 Regular physical activity, such as walking with a pedometer, has been shown to ease fatigue.
 Learning stress reduction and coping techniques can help patients alter daily habits and increase restfulness.
 However, only one-tenth of patients said their oncology teams instructed them to become more active or try other non-medication-related fatigue-reducing measures.
 More than 35 percent of patients had been offered sleep-enhancing medication, even though drugs have been shown to be the least effective approach.